Pritamhaldar2006/Atmosflow-AI/README.md

-# CloudMotion AI
+# AtmosFlow AI

-CloudMotion AI creates intermediate geostationary-satellite frames between two scans.
+AtmosFlow AI creates intermediate geostationary-satellite frames between two scans.
 It uses a compact RIFE-inspired PyTorch model that estimates bidirectional motion, fuses warped input frames, and applies residual refinement to model non-rigid cloud movement.

 The project includes both the research pipeline and a local web application.
 The web app accepts `.npy`, PNG, and JPEG inputs, generates one or more intermediate frames, and automatically creates a looping GIF.